Roles and Responsibilities of Audiologists

 Standard Universal Precautions

 All procedures must ensure the safety of the patient and clinician and adhere to universal health precautions (e.g., prevention of bodily injury and transmission of infectious disease).
 Decontamination, cleaning, disinfection, and sterilization of multiple-use equipment before reuse must

 Auditory brainstem response (ABR) and otoacoustic emissions (OAEs) are appropriate physiologic measures for screening the newborn population.
 Both are noninvasive and available in automated versions that are easily utilized by trained hospital staff.

-Auditory Brainstem Response
+Auditory Brainstem Response (ABR)

 ABR activity is a direct measurement of the neural response to sound that is generated along the auditory system from the level of the cochlea and through the VIII nerve and pontine-level of the brainstem and that correlates with behavioral hearing measures in the mid- to high-frequency

 The infant should be asleep or resting quietly for the test and positioned to reduce muscle artifact.
-The screener visually inspects the outer part of the ear canal to ensure the canal is clear of debris and places transducer.
+The screener visually inspects the outer part of the ear canal to ensure that the canal is clear of debris and places the transducer.
 Both ears are screened during each session.

 Otoacoustic Emissions (OAE)

 OAEs-either transient-evoked OAEs (TEOAEs) or distortion product OAEs (DPOAEs)-are measured using a sensitive probe microphone inserted into the infant's ear canal.
 OAEs are a direct measure of outer hair cell and cochlear function in response to acoustic stimulation.
 They yield an

-TEOAEs use a high-level click, approximately 80 dB pSPL, and a subtraction (sometimes referred to as non-linear) paradigm to reduce stimulus artifact.
+TEOAEs use a high-level click, approximately 80 dB pSPL, and a subtraction (sometimes referred to as nonlinear) paradigm to reduce stimulus artifact.
 DPOAEs use mid-level stimuli (f1 primary = 65 dB SPL and f2 primary = 55 dB SPL).

-Many manufacturers program response criteria into the unit.
-At least three test frequencies-of 2000, 3000, and 4000 Hz-are evaluated during the screening.
+Many manufacturers program response criteria into the OAE unit.
+At least three test frequencies-of 2000 Hz, 3000 Hz, and 4000 Hz-are evaluated during the screening.
 Usually, signal-to-noise ratios (SNRs) of at least 6 dB are used; however, some manufacturers will set their own SNRs.
 DPOAE

 - TEOAEs: Typically, a minimum of 50 averages is collected before testing is terminated.